crcn/figmark/README.md

-Figmark allows you to use Figma designs in your web application in a responsive way.
+Use Figma designs directly in your web application in a _responsive_ way.

 ### Resources